parametros-por-valor-o-referencia

 3. Inside the function, A-2 changes its value to 20

-4. When the function finishes, A outside still has a value of 10
+4. When the function ends, A outside is still worth 10

 That is, each variable has its own value.
 Both variables are independent, and changing one does not modify the other.